 Many people say that without hardware simulated plugins your audio can’t stand out where a group of music productions geeks don’t take it seriously.
 While it would be a long debate if we jump into it so leave it and get into the business.

 What is iZotope Vinyl

-A Vinyl-phile is analogue hardware which does not contain any quantization error like digital media which results in digital-to-analogue-conversion distortion.
+A Vinyl-phile is analog hardware that does not contain any quantization error like digital media which results in digital-to-analog-conversion distortion.

 However, people neglect Vinyl because of the disadvantage that they do not have a long life like CDs.
-It was a common problem with Vinyl that it gathers dust and being scratched.
+It was a common problem with Vinyl in that it gathers dust and is scratched.

 But the scratches, dust, warp, and mechanical noise effects are needed in some applications in the audio recording.
 Here iZotope Vinyl comes into play.

 There are many features that you get in this plugin.